W-Jonas/Valorant-Object-Detection/README.md

 The creator of the dataset can be found at the following link: https://universe.roboflow.com/kwan-li-jqief/valorant-object-detection2

+## Additional Information

+The model runs best on CUDA enabled GPUs.
+You can re-train with the given dataset or your own dataset and export as ONNX to run on a CPU.

 ## Requirements

 - Python 3.8 or later